-Emerita has been receiving legal counsel for many years on the Aznalcollar legal proceedings for which a court date is scheduled on March 3, 2025.
+Emerita has been pursuing legal remedies since 2015 with respect to the awarding of the Aznalcollar tender and a court date for the criminal proceedings is scheduled to commence on March 3, 2025.
 The importance of these proceedings is detailed later in this section as it may represent a material event in the Company's future, however this is not a certainty.